 "A friend!" both of them answered together.

-"Wow," Charle breathed, looking down at their unconscious teammate.
+"Wow," Carla breathed, looking down at their unconscious teammate.
 "You don't think it was Jellal who brought her to the guild, do you?"

 "I dunno.
 It sounds far-fetched, but it could've happened."

 "She's friends with a Wizard Saint?
-I wonder why Wendy kept that from us," Charle muttered, her features scrunching up in disapproval.
+I wonder why Wendy kept that from us," Carla muttered, her features scrunching up in disapproval.
 "It's just so... unlike her to do something like that."

-"We all have our secrets," Hibiki explained simply.
+"We all have our secrets," Hibiki said simply.

 Naruto shrugged, nonplussed.
-"Everyone has their reason, I guess.
+"Everyone has their reasons.
 That's not important now.
 Jellal seems to be our best bet to stopping Nirvana.
 Since Fairy Tail are already heading there, maybe we'll find the rest of them there too."

 "The rest?"
 Hibiki asked.
 "You mean our allies or the Oración Seis?"

 "Then, you will need help, Naruto-dono."
 Coughing, the recently revived Jura swayed to his feet and furrowed his panda-like brows.
-"Jellal Fernandes is not an easy opponent.
+"Jellal Fernandes is not an easy opponent to face.
 Even if the rumours surrounding his appointment have muddied his reputation, the title of a Wizard Saint is not one to be given lightly.
 Jellal Fernandes or Seigrain, whichever persona he adopts, remains a threat."

 Jura nodded as he tried to stand tall, eliciting a tiny grimace from the towering mage.
 "Once, which I now believe to be his thought projection, Seigrain."
 He shook his head and moved closer to the group.
-"That boy was arrogant and foolhardy, even if he tried to mask it.
-Though, I do have to admit, despite his flaws, Jellal is not an opponent that one should ever take lightly."
+"That boy was arrogant and foolhardy, even if he tried to mask it."

-"Jura-san, are you sure you're alright to move around?"
+"Jura-san, are you sure you're all right to move around?"